 - The father of Ashraqat Qatnani,16, who attempted to stab a Jewish teenager in November 2015 said “My daughter left home this morning to go to school, like she does every day.
 Instead, she went to go attack [Jews] and fulfill her national and moral duty.
 I’m proud of her.“

-- The father of Salam Zaghal, 21, who stabbed Jew who was waiting for a bus to death said “It was destiny, and we take pride in him as a family.
+- The father of Salam Zaghal, 21, who stabbed a Jew to death who was waiting for a bus said “It was destiny, and we take pride in him as a family.
 What he did is a duty for all Palestinians living with the aggression of the army and settlers.“

 - The father of Anas Jaradat, who carried out three bombings in Israel killing 35 during the Second Intifada, called his son “a real hero.“